BenOvermyer/benovermyer.com/content/blog/tutorial-dealing-with-disk-space-errors-in-linux.md

 title = 'Tutorial: Dealing with Disk Space Errors in Linux' date = 2015-12-10
 +++
-If you’re seeing errors on a server (say, npm complaining about an ENOSPC error, or apt failing to install something) that suggest the hard disk is full, use this guide to resolve the issue.
+If you're seeing errors on a server (say, npm complaining about an ENOSPC error, or apt failing to install something) that suggest the hard disk is full, use this guide to resolve the issue.

 # Troubleshooting

 > All of the following commands assume you are logged in as a sudo user on a Linux machine.
-Some of the commands, like `df -hT`, won’t work exactly as advertised on something like, say, Solaris.
+Some of the commands, like `df -hT`, won't work exactly as advertised on something like, say, Solaris.

 ## Checking disk space